Replacing Silicon with Graphite

 In view of the environmental and capacitance pitfalls that come from using graphite-based anodes in lithium-ion batteries (LIBs), UEF scientists (including junior researcher Timo Ikonen, and Professor Vesa-Pekka Lehto) have developed a hybrid material that suggests that silicon should—and perhaps eventually will—replace graphite.

 According to UEF’s release, silicon is ten times higher in its capacity than graphite, and a LIB that holds a silicon anode may see as much as a two-fold improvement in the total capacity of the battery cell itself.
-The researchers also intend to improve what is currently the unstable nature of LIBs’ solid electrolyte interfaces.
+The researchers also intend to improve on what is currently the unstable nature of LIBs’ solid electrolyte interfaces.

 Research Challenges, Solutions, and Processes